datawire/telepresence-compose-demo/BLOG.md

 kubectl apply -f infra -n telepresence-compose-demo
 ```

-And this is what we get:
+And this is what the resulting infrastructure:

 ```cli
 > kubectl get svc -n telepresence-compose-demo